bombasticSlacks/Aspirant/Game/Brawler.md

 nav_order: 2
 ---
 ## Brawler
-One of the [Combat-Training](Combat-Training) disciplines.
-Character who specializes in overwhelming opponents with power.
+A character who specializes in overwhelming opponents with power.

 Brawlers are:
 * Wrestlers